This story has been updated. It was originally published on January 11, 2019.

 By changing your outdoor light setup, you can help wildlife thrive—and earn the thanks of any neighboring star gazers.
 Start by switching off outdoor lights.
 If you’re worried about safety, some studies suggest that outdoor lighting may have no effect at deterring crime, and that criminal activity may actually increase in better-lit areas.
 If that doesn’t convince you, install a motion sensor.
 That way, lights will only switch on when something moves nearby.

 Another easy fix is to buy outdoor lighting fixtures that focus the beams.
-Lamps that don’t direct light in any way contribute more to light pollution, and they’re also inefficient: In 2015, the International Dark-Sky Association estimated that each year, U.S. residential property owners waste at least 117 kWh (that’s roughly $22 worth in New York) per household on misdirected outdoor lighting that does nothing but contribute to sky glow.
+Lamps that don’t direct light in any way contribute more to light pollution, and they’re also inefficient: In 2015, the International Dark-Sky Association estimated that US residential property owners annually waste at least 117 kWh (that’d cost roughly $22 in New York) per household on misdirected outdoor lighting that does nothing but contribute to sky glow.

 Replace those types of fixtures with more focused lighting, which you can find at your local home improvement stores or online.
 Some options even have a dark sky-friendly seal right on the box.
 Even without this label, you can still see whether a potential purchase will do the job: Look for directional or shielded fixtures that point light downward, so the bulb is only visible from directly underneath.